GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/extended_pattern_provider.md

 ME Extended Pattern Provider is a <ItemLink id="ae2:pattern_provider" /> with a larger pattern inventory.

-*Who need subnet when you can put all patterns in one block.*
+*Who needs a subnet when you can put all patterns in one block?*

 ![EPPGui](../pic/epp_gui.png)